tinyplex/tinybase/site/guides/1_the_basics/6_transactions.md

 We've covered all of the essential basics of working with a TinyBase Store, but that's still just the start!

-Next we will show how you can quickly build user interfaces on top of a Store, and for that, it's time to proceed to the Building UIs guide.
+Before we move on, we have a quick aside about how to use various flavors of TinyBase in your app, in the Importing TinyBase guide.